Inter-Party Dialogue

 Political Party Dialogue: A Facilitator’s Guide (International IDEA, NIMD, The Oslo Center)

-Description: the Guide provides a comprehensive guide on multiple approaches toward establishing political party dialogue.
-The Guide is broken into three sections broadly covering the General Characteristics, a detailed treatment of Dialogue in Practice with a range of considerations on structuring a dialogue process and managing the Inclusive dialogue process.
-The Guide provides a number of case studies including Bolivia, Ecuador, Mozambique, Nepal and Uganda.
-A list of considerations are also attached in annex, with associated checklists of questions. https://www.idea.int/sites/default/files/publications/political-party-dialogue-a-facilitators-guide.pdf
+Description: This comprehensive guide outlines multiple approaches towards establishing political party dialogue.
+The guide is broken into three sections broadly covering the general characteristics, a detailed treatment of dialogue in practice with a range of considerations on structuring a dialogue process and managing the inclusive dialogue process.
+The guide provides a number of case studies including Bolivia, Ecuador, Mozambique, Nepal and Uganda.
+A list of considerations is also attached in an annex, with associated checklists of questions.

 EXAMPLES